top of page

 • Tightness: The muscle feels stiff and restricts your range of motion.

-• Referred pain: Pain that radiates beyond the trigger point to other areas.
+• Referred pain: This radiates beyond the trigger point to other areas.
 For example, a knot in your upper back might cause pain in your shoulder blade or arm.

 What toxins are in muscle knots?
-When you exercise or stress your muscles (i.e being in a prolonged bad posture), they produce toxins such as lactic acid and other metabolic waste products.
+When you exercise or stress your muscles (i.e being in a prolonged lousy posture), they produce toxins such as lactic acid and other metabolic waste products.

 These might be present in higher concentrations due to restricted blood flow caused by the knot, but they aren't the primary cause.